Handyman in Lake Zurich, IL

 Plumbing Repairs That Lake Zurich Homeowners Call About Most

+Frost-free hose bib replacement is usually the first spring repair call in Lake Zurich.
+Homeowners shut the outdoor water off in the fall and forget about it until April, when they attach a garden hose and find the spigot cracked, leaking at the wall, or failing to hold pressure.
+This happens because repeated freeze-thaw cycles keep wearing on older washers and housings.
+Replacement is straightforward and usually solves the problem for years.
 Running toilets, dripping faucets, and garbage disposals that hum without spinning are the other consistent calls.
-These are not jobs that require a licensed plumber.
+These jobs do not require a licensed plumber.
 They require the right parts and someone who installs them correctly the first time so they do not leak a week later.
-Supply line replacements are also common in older Lake Zurich homes where the braided steel lines have never been swapped out and are approaching the end of their service life.
+Supply line replacements are also common in older Lake Zurich homes where braided steel lines have never been changed and are now approaching the end of their service life.

 - Frost-free hose bib replacement after winter damage